 Because so many students are in denial (they think they understand French but they don’t actually understand modern spoken French) I actually designed a unique test especially to test your spoken French understanding.

 My French test is entirely audio based: all the questions will be presented to you as a recording, and then after each question, you’ll have an answer which I’ve also recorded.

-Take my Modern French test now!
+Take my free Spoken French test now!

 20 Questions to REALLY test your modern French comprehension.
 All audio-based with full explanations.
 Completely free, no signup required.

 12 – Spoken French Language And French Mistakes